aws-samples/aws-cdk-ecs-refarch-moodle/README.md

 ### Deployment Steps

-1. Configure the context in the file `src/cdk/cdk.json`
+1. Configure the context in the file `src/cdk/cdk.json`.
-    - Configure `app-config/albCertificateArn` and `app-config/cfCertificateArn` with the ACM certificate ARN
+    - Configure `app-config/albCertificateArn` and `app-config/cfCertificateArn` with the ACM certificate ARN.
-    - Configure the `app-config/cfDomain` with the domain name that you would like to use with CloudFront
+    - Configure the `app-config/cfDomain` for CloudFront with the same domain name as the public certificates that you’ve requested during the prerequisites step.
+For example: `moodle.example.com`.
-    - Configure the `app-config/moodleImageUri` with the Moodle container image URI that you've pushed prior to deployment steps, for example `[your-aws-account-id].dkr.ecr.[your-region].amazonaws.com/moodle-image:latest`
+    - Configure the `app-config/moodleImageUri` with the Moodle container image URI that you've pushed prior to deployment steps, for example `[your-aws-account-id].dkr.ecr.[your-region].amazonaws.com/moodle-image:latest`.
-2. Go to the CDK app directory `cd src/cdk` and then run `npm install`
+2. Go to the CDK app directory `cd src/cdk` and then run `npm install`.
-3. Run `cdk bootstrap` to bootstrap CDK toolkit (You only need to perform this once)
+3. Run `cdk bootstrap` to bootstrap CDK toolkit (You only need to perform this once).
-4. Run `cdk deploy` to deploy the CDK app
+4. Run `cdk deploy` to deploy the CDK app.
 5. Once successfully deployed, Moodle will begin first-time installation and it will take approximately 15 - 20 minutes.
-You can check the progress by checking at the logs in Amazon ECS console
+You can check the progress by checking at the logs in Amazon ECS console.
-6. Once it is completed, you can access the application endpoint on the ALB endpoint described in the deployment output `APPLICATIONLOADBALANCERDNSNAME`
+6. Once it is completed, you can access the application endpoint on the ALB endpoint described in the deployment output `APPLICATIONLOADBALANCERDNSNAME`.
-7. (Optional) You can configure a DNS record to map into the ALB endpoint to clear the SSL warning
+7. (Optional) You can configure a DNS record to map into the ALB endpoint to clear the SSL warning.
-8. Use the username described in `MOODLEUSERNAME` output and fetch the password on AWS Secrets Manager with the ARN described in the `MOODLEPASSWORDSECRETARN` output
+8. Use the username described in `MOODLEUSERNAME` output and fetch the password on AWS Secrets Manager with the ARN described in the `MOODLEPASSWORDSECRETARN` output.
-9. To improve Moodle application performance, configure Moodle caching using the Amazon ElastiCache Redis endpoint described in the `MOODLEREDISPRIMARYENDPOINTADDRESSANDPORT` output
+9. To improve Moodle application performance, configure Moodle caching using the Amazon ElastiCache Redis endpoint described in the `MOODLEREDISPRIMARYENDPOINTADDRESSANDPORT` output.
     - Add the cache store instance using the Amazon ElastiCache Redis endpoint.
-Refer to the official Moodle documentation: [Adding cache store instances](https://docs.moodle.org/311/en/Caching#Adding_cache_store_instances)
+Refer to the official Moodle documentation: [Adding cache store instances](https://docs.moodle.org/311/en/Caching#Adding_cache_store_instances).
     - Set the Application cache to use the Redis cache store instance that was added in the previous step.
-Refer to the official Moodle documentation: [Setting the stores that get used when no mapping is present](https://docs.moodle.org/311/en/Caching#Setting_the_stores_that_get_used_when_no_mapping_is_present)
+Refer to the official Moodle documentation: [Setting the stores that get used when no mapping is present](https://docs.moodle.org/311/en/Caching#Setting_the_stores_that_get_used_when_no_mapping_is_present).
 10. You can scale the number of the Moodle instance replicas by configuring `app-config/serviceReplicaDesiredCount` context in the file `src/cdk/cdk.json`.
 You can also configure the `app-config/serviceHealthCheckGracePeriodSeconds` context from 1800 to 300 seconds.
+11. To access the Moodle application from CloudFront endpoint, you will need to create a CNAME DNS record using the domain name that you’ve configured in step 1b with record value specified in `CLOUDFRONTDNSNAME` output.
+For example: `moodle.example.com`.
+If you are getting 502 error, it might be the TLS handshake between CloudFront and ALB is failing because of the domain name in the TLS certificate for ALB does not match with the `Host` header forwarded from CloudFront (The `Host` header in this case will be the domain name that you are using to access CloudFront).

 > **Note:** Due to the Moodle software design, some long-running operations are being done synchronously.
 For example, administrator would like to install a plugin and then submit the request.
 Instead of performing the task in the background, Moodle will process the request and browser will wait for the Moodle server to finish the installation and return the response where it can take sometime to complete.
 The current CloudFront origin response timeout is being set to the maximum allowed by default which is 60 seconds.
 We recommend to increase this to 180 seconds to avoid issues caused by CloudFront dropping the connection while operations are still running.
 You can submit the request to increase the timeout by [creating a case in the AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions).
 Once the request has been approved, you can configure the `app-config/cfDistributionOriginTimeoutSeconds` context to the duration that you’ve requested.